Streaming algorithms for groups and semigroups: Introduction

 In this paper we initiate the study of streaming algorithms for word problems.
 These are algorithms that do not have random access on the whole input.
 Instead, the $k$-th input symbol is only available at time $k$ \cite{AlonMS99}.
 Quite often, streaming algorithms are randomized and have a bounded error probability.
-Usually, one is interested in the space used by a streaming symbol, but also update times (i.e., the worst case time spend to process a new input symbol) have been studied.
-Clearly, every regular language has a streaming algorithm with constant space.
+Usually, one is interested in the space used by a streaming algorithm, but update times (that is, the worst case time spend to process a new input symbol) have also been studied.
+Clearly, every regular language $L$ admits a deterministic streaming algorithm with constant space, namely one given by a deterministic finite automaton recognizing $L$.
 Randomized streaming algorithms for context-free languages have been studied in \cite{BabuLRV13,BathieS21,FrancoisMRS16,MagniezMN14}.